rodw/rodw.github.com/_snippets/snippets.md

 ######################################################################
 tags: [node.js,javascript,coffeescript,cli]
-title: Check `require.main` to test if a Node.js is run directly
+title: Check `require.main` to test if a Node.js file is run directly
 slug: nodejs-require-main
 credit: Via <a href="http://nodejs.org/docs/v0.4.8/api/all.html#accessing_the_main_module">the nodejs.org docs</a>.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^